 New Orleans Convention & Visitors Bureau Renovation

-Trahan Architects was engaged to reinvent and replace the majority of a largely compromised building envelope for the existing 70,000 ft² headquarters for the New Orleans Convention and Visitors Bureau (now named New Orleans & Company) on historic St. Charles Avenue.
+Trahan Architects was engaged in reinventing and replacing the majority of a largely compromised building envelope for the existing 70,000 ft² headquarters for the New Orleans Convention and Visitors Bureau (now named New Orleans & Company) on historic St. Charles Avenue.
 The renovation was carefully orchestrated and phased to allow occupants to continue working within the building during construction.

-The existing interior office spaces were largely artificially lit with limited views to the exterior environment.
-The design team used the opportunity of the building’s skin replacement to increase the glazing percentage in order to maximize natural daylight within the interior.
-A new, custom metal rainscreen system was developed to clad the building exterior thereby providing a high-performance, water-tight enclosure.
-The textured, silver stainless steel finish of the rainscreen was selected in order to add color to the building – allowing the sky, trees and climactic conditions to change the reading of the building elevations throughout the day.
+The existing interior office spaces were largely artificially lit, with limited views of the exterior environment.
+The design team used the building’s skin replacement opportunity to increase the glazing percentage to maximize natural daylight within the interior.
+A new, custom metal rainscreen system was developed to clad the building exterior, providing a high-performance, water-tight enclosure.
+The textured, silver stainless steel finish of the rainscreen was selected to add color to the building – allowing the sky, trees, and climactic conditions to change the reading of the building elevations throughout the day.
 To minimize solar heat gain and glare, a series of custom perforated louvers were designed to evoke a contemporary take on the historic shutters found throughout New Orleans.

 New Orleans, Louisiana